-Sterling weakened for a second month in three, while remaining above levels recorded earlier in 2018.
-Headline consumer price inflation fell to 2.5% (annual basis), below the rate of wage growth, restoring pay growth in real terms after months of wages lagging behind inflation, sapping consumer spending.
-The government lost several votes in the House of Lords on amendments to its flagship Brexit legislation.
 While Brexit talks progressed with March’s agreement on the transition phase after the UK leaves the EU, we believe that business investment will be constrained by uncertainty.
-Against this background, we expect interest rates to remain at low levels, although we anticipate two 0.25% increases in the BoE’s base rate in 2018.
+Against this background, we expect interest rates to remain at low levels, although we anticipate one 0.25% increase in the BoE’s base rate in 2018.

-Over 12 months to end April 2018 the Governed Portfolios have delivered between 1% and 7%.
-All portfolios have outperformed their benchmarks over one and five years.
-Over three years, all of the portfolios are outperforming benchmark except for Governed Portfolio 1 which returned 0.03% below benchmark and Governed Portfolio 7 which returned 0.09% below benchmark on an annualised return basis.
+Over 12 months to the end of May 2018 the Governed Portfolios have delivered between 1% and 6%.
+All portfolios have outperformed their benchmarks over one year, except Governed Portfolio 7, which underperformed its benchmark by 0.38%.
+Over three years, Governed Portfolios 3, 6 and 9 outperformed benchmark, the remaining portfolios slightly underperformed benchmark on an annualised return basis.
+All of the portfolios are outperforming benchmark over 5 years on an annualised return basis.

 Remember, past performance is not a guide to the future.
 Prices can fall as well as rise meaning you may not get back the full amount of capital originally invested.
 Investment returns may fluctuate and are not guaranteed.